ryantd42/NY-Legislative-Git/2023/S6797A-2023/bill.md

   ___________

- Introduced  by  Sen. MARTINS -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sen. MARTINS -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee discharged and said bill committed to the Committee on Rules --  ordered to a third reading, amended and ordered reprinted, retain- ing its place in the order of third reading

  AN ACT in relation to authorizing Saddle Rock Minyan to file an applica- tion for retroactive real property tax exemption